Congressional Black Caucus celebrates Black History Month

 “Black history is about the sung and unsung Black heroes and sheroes who have contributed to our nation’s progress from the Revolutionary War to the fight against COVID and everything in between,” she said.

 As part of that, Beatty introduced the Black History is American History Act.
-The act would require the inclusion of Black history as a mandatory component in order for schools to be considered for the American History and Civics Academies’ grants administered by the U.S. Department of Education.
+The bill would require the inclusion of Black history as a mandatory component in order for schools to be considered for American History and Civics Academies grants administered by the Department of Education.

-In his Black history month message, Sen. Raphael Warnock (D-Georgia) said understanding that Black history is American history is “so important.”
+In his Black History Month message, Sen. Raphael Warnock (D-Ga.) said understanding that Black history is American history is “so important.”

 “I don’t think of Black History Month as a way of limiting Black history to one month.
 Indeed it cannot be contained,” he said.
 “Rather, Black History Month is a way of accentuating in February the history we live with deep love and sometimes through intense struggle — but we live that history every single day.”

-But Black History Month also began with the funeral of Tyre Nichols, a 29-year-old Memphis Black man who was brutally beaten by police officers and eventually died from his injuries, something members also acknowledged.
+But Black History Month also began with the funeral of Tyre Nichols, a 29-year-old Black man who was brutally beaten by police officers in Memphis, Tenn., and eventually died from his injuries, something members also acknowledged.

 “Looking at what faces us, it can be easy to despair,” Sen. Cory Booker (D-N.J.) tweeted.
 “But during Black History Month, I am filled with hope and inspiration from those who came before–challenging and overcoming seemingly insurmountable barriers.”